DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 You can use this technique to:

-* Keep expansion states consistent across user sessions.
+* Maintain node expanded state consistency across user sessions.

 * Programmatically control expanded/collapsed states from the data model.